tanujkumar2405/Paranormal-Frame/blog/blog-data/field-safety-guidelines-for-paranormal-investigations.md

 At **Anomalous Evidence Research & Media (AERM)**, investigator safety is considered a fundamental responsibility.
 Every investigation begins with a structured assessment of environmental risks before any evidence collection takes place.

-No investigation is worth compromising personal safety.
+No investigation is worth compromising personal safety

 ---